rony1philip/n_calc.2-master/deployment.md

 ### Install GitHub Actions Runner

-* On your remote server, if you are running as the `root` user, create a user for your GitHub Actions:
+* On your remote server, if you are running as the `root` caregiver, create a caregiver for your GitHub Actions:

 ```bash
 adduser github